Remydeme/ansible-lab/1_essentials/README.md

 [Shell Provision](https://www.vagrantup.com/docs/provisioning/shell.html)

-Add this line in the web config
+Add this line in the web config loop to update to install NGINX on your web machine.

 ```ruby
 web1.vm.provision :shell do |shell|